tdelmas/Let-s-Clone/README.md

 - Could be open only for some tlds
 - Could have no custom rates limits
 - Support: could have a support in the local languages, and/or a paid one.
+- Restrict possible challenges (ex. only DNS with DNSSEC)

 # How